 Let's use email personalization that goes beyond names

 If you haven’t used personalized emails yet, you should know that you are not the only one.
 The reason for this is because it’s effortless to overdo it, and many businesses don’t know how to collect the right data.
 Even if they do collect it, they have no idea how to go about it with all the extra information.

-Understanding personalization (beyond the subscriber’s name) will bring you profitable results.
-Thus, in this article, we are presenting you with techniques that work far better than the name game.
+Understanding email personalization (beyond the subscriber’s name) will bring you profitable results.
+Thus, in this article, we outline techniques that work far better than the name game.

 Understanding the Name Strategy

 It is inevitable that people are drawn to their name.
 When someone calls your name from across the room, your instinct is to turn around even if you don’t recognize the voice.